Policy On Non-Discrimination and Harassment

 Matters covered under these procedures in the employment relationship include, but are not limited to, recruitment, hiring, job assignment, compensation, promotion, discipline, termination, and access to benefits and training.
 Matters covered in the academic setting include, but are not limited to, admission, housing, allocation of financial aid, use of college facilities, and the assignment of grades.

-Questions or concerns regarding reasonable accommodation of individuals with accessibility needs should be directed to Sage Section 504 Compliance Officer, Katherine Norman, Director of Accessibility Services, Third Floor of the Library, 518-292-8624 (Albany), 518-244-2208 (Troy).
+Questions or concerns regarding reasonable accommodation of individuals with accessibility needs should be directed to Sage Section 504 Compliance Officer, Cait York, Director of Accessibility Services, Library 3rd Floor, 518-292-8624 (Albany), 518-244-6874 (Troy).

 What Is Prohibited Harassment?

 Prohibited harassment is a form of discrimination.
 In general, it can consist of spoken, written, and/or electronically transmitted words, signs, jokes, pranks, intimidation, or physical violence based on the protected characteristics of an employee or student, which alters the work or educational environment of that employee or student.
 While the most well-known type of prohibited harassment is sexual harassment, applicable laws and/or this policy also prohibit harassment based on any of the Protected Characteristics.
 In addition, retaliatory harassment resulting from an individual’s protected activity (i.e., opposition to prohibited discrimination or participation in a statutory complaint process) is also prohibited.
 This prohibition applies to anyone on Sage campuses.
 Harassment of students who are working or studying outside the campus proper is prohibited as well.
 Sage is committed to preventing and correcting all such harassment, not just harassment which is severe or pervasive enough to provide the basis for a claim under federal or state law.